By DASHA LITVINOVA, AAMER MADHANI and COLLEEN LONG

 Kremlin spokesman Dmitry Peskov confirmed plans for the conversation to Russia’s state news agency RIA Novosti and said it will take place Tuesday evening.
 “The presidents will decide themselves” how long their talk will last, he said Saturday.

 The White House did not immediately comment on the announcement.

-The last known call between the leaders was in July, when Biden pressed Putin to rein in Russia-based criminal hacking gangs launching ransomware attacks against the United States.
+The leaders have not spoken since July, when Biden pressed Putin to rein in Russia-based criminal hacking gangs launching ransomware attacks against the United States.
 Biden said the U.S. would take any necessary steps to protect critical infrastructure from any such attacks.